Gwyneth Paltrow Spends Thanksgiving Weekend With Rumored Fiancé Brad Falchuk and Ex Chris Martin

 Gwyneth Paltrow and Chris Martin have proved that their oft-mocked "conscious uncoupling" really does work.

-The celebrity shared a happy Instagram image with her rocker ex-husband and her rumored fiancé Brad Falchuk on Sunday.
-Despite the potential awkward situation, the A-list actress' current and former men appear to be thick as thieves, enjoying some good eats round the table together.
+Paltrow shared a happy Instagram image with her rocker ex-husband and her rumored fiancé Brad Falchuk on Sunday.
+Despite the potentially awkward situation, the A-list actress' current and former men appear to be thick as thieves, enjoying some good eats round the table together.

 For those with eagle eyes who want to know just what the Goop founder eats for brunch, the product between the two men is a jar of Pesek Zman, an Israeli chocolate spread (kind of like Nutella, but not Nutella).